 Eleven of his student-athletes were drafted by MLS teams, and 33 earned Big West All-Academic honors.

 Prior to his time at UC Irvine, Volk was the men's assistant coach at San Diego State, the assistant coach and goalkeeper coach at San Diego Mesa College, an assistant in the California Soccer Association South, and a Region IV ODP/Coach and Instructor.
-He also serves as the head coach of the Orange County SC U23 USL PDL, and as the DOC for North Huntington Beach FC.
+He also served as the head coach of the Orange County SC U23 USL PDL, and currently is the DOC for North Huntington Beach FC.

 Volk received his bachelor's degree in social science with a minor in Spanish from San Diego State in 1992.